 80% of BtoB leads generated on social networks come from LinkedIn.
 80%!
 Yet, at all levels, many people neglect their business and don’t think about developing their LinkedIn network.
 The reasons?
-“Too time-consuming”, “my prospects are not there”, “not the experience of the network”, “I do not like to network”…
+“Too time-consuming”, “my audience is not there”, “not the experience of the network”, “I do not like to network”…

 Yet, LinkedIn can be a powerful lever for your career and your business.